fbef0102/Rotoblin-AZMod/README.md

 	* Fix SI being unable to break props/walls within finale area before finale starts.
 	* No more explosion damage to the infected from entity
 	* Fixed infected unable to break the rescue door
-	* remove restricted area where infected ghost unable to spawn inside the info_survivor_rescue room/area
+	* Remove restricted area where infected ghost unable to spawn inside the info_survivor_rescue room/area
 	* Blocks smoekr, boomer, hunter bacteria sounds.
 	* Fix SI getting **shoved by nothing**.
 		* The value of ```z_gun_swing_duration``` isn't respected internally, but a constant ```1.0``` instead.